xiaooye/Project-Resume/PROJECT_PAGE_IMPROVEMENT_PLAN.md

 - ✅ Create 21 specific demo components (all projects have interactive demos)
 - ✅ Update project data URLs (all demoUrl point to `/projects/[id]`)
 - ✅ Testing and refinement (all components compile successfully, no errors)
+- ✅ All demo components include real-time simulations
+- ✅ All demo components are responsive and accessible (WCAG 2.2 AAA)
+- ✅ All demo components use Bulma CSS only (no custom CSS)

 ### Phase 4 (Visualizations - Optional): Future Enhancement
 - [ ] Project timeline chart